Clergy & Staff

 Cantor Dress organized and participated in many New England Region Cantors Assembly concerts.
 He has served multiple three-year terms on the Cantors Assembly National Executive Council, served as New England's Cantors Assembly Chairman (Conservative Movement), and is a Past President of the New England Board of Cantors (Commissioned Conservative, Orthodox, Reform Cantors).
 He has lectured on aspects of Jewish liturgy and its potential influence on human behaviors and relationships.
 During winter 2008, he was the guest hazzan-scholar in residence during a sabbatical leave at the American Hebrew Academy in Greensboro, NC.
 He has also volunteered annually as Cantor-in-Residence at NERUSY's Summer Encampment since 1988.
 A former activist for Soviet Jewry, Cantor Dress advocates for the chronically mentally and physically disabled.
 Cantor Dress served on the international Board of Directors of the Masorti Foundation as its National Chairman of Israel's B'nai Mitzvah preparatory program that serves profoundly special needs children.
 He voluntarily teaches Torah cantillation at the Kehillah Schechter Academy.
 Cantor and Myrna Dress periodically lead inspiring trips to Israel celebrating life cycle events and advancing worthy causes.
 Cantor Dress organized and facilitated nusah practicum sessions lecturing at USCJ and USY National Conventions.
 The USCJ Review, 2006 published excerpts of Cantor Dress' Convention paper entitled: "K-Date: the Embrace of Keva and Kavannah in the Conservative Synagogue".
 Cantor Dress is an American-Israel Public Affairs Committee (AIPAC) activist, and is a member of the National Association of Jewish Chaplains and The Phoenix Society.

-Cantor Steven and Myrna Dress reside in Sharon, MA but are looking forward to transitioning to life in Boca Raton, FL.
+After more than 25 years at Temple Israel, Cantor Steven and Myrna Dress are transitioning to life in Boca Raton, FL.
 Their daughter, Melissa, a diabetes nurse educator, lives in San Diego.
 Their son, Jonathan, works as an architect at Shive Hattery, an architectural firm, while living with his loving wife, Ilana, a graduate student, in Chicago, and their son Isaac ("Yitzi") Meir.

 Celebrate Cantor Dress, April 1-2 2017

-During the weekend of April 1-2, Temple Israel will be honoring Cantor Steven and Myrna Dress.
-We hope you will join us on Saturday, April 1 for Shabbat services and a festive kiddush and Sunday, April 2 for a musical program and a celebratory brunch.
-A formal invitation will be sent closer to the date.
+During the weekend of April 1-2, Temple Israel honored Cantor Steven and Myrna Dress, which included special Shabbat services and a festive kiddush and, on Sunday, April 2nd, a musical program and a celebratory brunch.

 Lisa Kritz is a 1975 graduate of the University of Rhode Island with a BA in Education.
 Prior to joining the Hertz staff Lisa was Director of the New Bedford Jewish Community Nursery School at Tifereth Israel of New Bedford, religious school teacher at Temple Beth Am, Randolph, and first principal of the South Area High School of Jewish Studies in Brockton.